How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Application 2: The Distribution of Initial Play

 \subsection{Setting}

 Our second application is to predicting the distribution of initial play in games.
-Here the feature space $\mathcal{X}$ consists of the 466 unique $3 \times 3$ matrix games from \citet{FudenbergLiang},\footnote{This data includes a meta data-set of experimental data aggregated in \citet{LeytonBrownWright} from six experimental game theory papers, in addition to Mechanical Turk data from new experiments in \citet{FudenbergLiang}.} each described as a vector in $\mathbb{R}^{18}$.
-The outcome space is $\mathcal{Y}=\{a_1,a_2,a_3\}$ (the set of row player actions) and the analyst seeks to predict the conditional distribution over $\mathcal{Y}$ for each game, interpreted as choices made by a population of subjects for the same game.
-Thus, $S=\Delta(\mathcal{Y})$, the set of all distributions over row player actions.
-A mapping for this problem is any function $f: \mathcal{X} \rightarrow S$ taking the 466 games into predicted distributions of play.
-We define $d(f,f')$ to be the expected Kullback-Liebler divergence between the predicted distributions under $f$ and $f'$, as in (\ref{d:KL}).
+Here the feature space $\mathcal{X}$ consists of the 466 unique $3 \times 3$ payoff matrices from \citet{FudenbergLiang}.\footnote{These data are an aggregate of three data sets: the first is a meta data set of play in 86 games, collected from six experimental game theory papers in \citet{LeytonBrownWright}; the second is a data set of play in 200 games with randomly generated payoffs, which were gathered on MTurk for \citet{FudenbergLiang}; the third is a data set of play in 200 games that were ``algorithmically designed" for a certain model (level 1 with risk aversion) to perform poorly, again from \citet{FudenbergLiang}.} The outcome space is the set $\mathcal{Y}=\Delta(\{a_1,a_2,a_3\})$ of distributions of row player actions chosen by the participants in the experiments.
+The analyst seeks to predict this distribution for each game.